GitYiheng/machine_learning_from_getting_started_to_giving_up/notes/git.md

 git commit -m "<user_comments>"
 ```

-Sync the Git repository (online) with the staging area (in your computer):
+Sync the Git repository (online) with the staging area (on your computer):

 ```
 git push